|Deputy Melissa "Missy" Powers|

 She first came to work for the Sheriff’s Office in January of 1987 as a Records Clerk.
 She attended the Law Enforcement Academy at Florida Keys Community College’s Institute of Criminal Justice in 1988 and shortly thereafter became a patrol officer.
 She worked in the lower Keys until she resigned in June of 1991.
 She returned to work for the Sheriff’s Office in June of 2004 and worked in the middle Keys as a patrol officer until her death.

-Deputy Alexander has worked for the Monroe County Sheriff's Office for just less than a year.
+Deputy Alexander had worked for the Monroe County Sheriff's Office for just less than a year at the time he was killed.
 He worked on the midnight shift as a deputy at the Ocean Reef Club in Key Largo.
 He was also on the Monroe County Sheriff's Office Special Weapons and Tactics (SWAT) team.

 David J. Cormier, a reserve deputy for the Monroe County Sheriffs Office, died November 19, 1989, from injuries he received when the patrol car he was riding in collided with a pick-up truck.